rmm5t/ryan.mcgeary.org/_posts/2011-09-16-how-to-add-a-dnsimple-ssl-certificate-to-heroku.md

 That's it!
 You can find more information and instructions on what to do after this from the [Heroku Dev Center](https://devcenter.heroku.com/articles/ssl-endpoint).

+_If you instead need to update an existing cert, use the `cert:update` command:_

+    $ heroku certs:update STAR_yourdomain_com-bundle.pem STAR_yourdomain_com-private.key

 [dnsimple]: https://dnsimple.com/r/fb212a64f8e1b6